Typhoon Jebi: Meteorological history

 Jebi's intensity leveled off thereafter as an eyewall replacement cycle began, with the original eyewall encircled by a larger, secondary eyewall.
 The cycle completed by 21:00 UTC on August 31 while Jebi began to curve northward through a weakness in the subtropical ridge.
 Drier air then began to impinge on the southern portion on the circulation, resulting in continued weakening.
 At the same time, upper-level winds pushed subsiding air over the western part of Jebi's circulation, causing its convection to warm.
 As a result, the JTWC assessed that Jebi had weakened below super typhoon status by 18:00 UTC on September 1.
 Travelling northwestwards, Jebi entered the Philippine Area of Responsibility (PAR) at 06:00 UTC on September 2 and received the local name Maymay; Jebi exited the PAR roughly 12 hours later.
 Slow weakening continued through September 3 as dry air and subsidence continued to affect Jebi's circulation.
 Despite this, Jebi managed to maintain a ragged yet well-defined eye.

 Later on September 3, an extratropical cyclone approaching from the northwest began to accelerate Jebi north-northeast, while interaction with the mid-latitude westerlies caused Jebi to begin extratropical transition.
 Racing poleward, Jebi made landfall over southern Tokushima Prefecture at around 03:00 UTC on September 4, possessing winds of around 85 knots.
 In the next two hours, Jebi crossed Osaka Bay and made another landfall around 05:00 UTC near Kobe, Hyōgo Prefecture.
 Land interaction and increasing wind shear rapidly weakened the system as it crossed Japan, with the JTWC declaring that Jebi was no longer a tropical cyclone at 12:00 UTC on September 4, just hours after it entered the Sea of Japan.
 The JMA downgraded Jebi to a severe tropical storm at 18:00 UTC, before later declaring it post-tropical at 00:00 UTC on September 5 just offshore Terneysky District, Russia.
 Over the next two days, the remnants of Jebi headed generally north over the Russian Far East while gradually weakening, crossing the 60th parallel north before the JMA ceased tracking the system at 06:00 UTC on September 7.

-Effects
+Impact

 Northern Mariana Islands

 Jebi passed just north of the Northern Mariana Islands as an intensifying typhoon on August 31, necessitating the issuance of a typhoon warning for the islands of Agrihan, Alamagan, and Pagan.
 A high surf advisory and small craft advisory were issued for Saipan and Tinian as heavy swells affected the islands.
 The small size of the typhoon's inner core meant that damage in Agrihan, Alamagan, and Pagan was limited to minor flooding.